OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 1. Object types are allowed if they contain properties of type `string`, `number`, `boolean`, supported arrays, or other supported objects.
 The following example shows nested objects that are supported as parameter types:

     ```TypeScript
-    // Office Scripts can return an Employee object because Position only contains strings and numbers.
+    // Office Scripts can use an Employee object because Position only contains strings and numbers.
     interface Employee {
         name: string;
         job: Position;